pofallon/node-qpid/README.md

 http://qpid.apache.org/proton/

 ## What does it do so far?
 Not much yet.
-It can connect to Azure ServiceBus and send a message.
+It can connect to Azure ServiceBus via AMQP and send a message.

 If you send more than a couple of messages at a time it gets cranky... :-)